 Fiber patch cords are not as straight forward as their copper counterparts, there are multiple connector types to consider when building and maintaining a physical network.
 In this article, we are going to describe the commonly found fiber connector types and “polish” types.
+Want to know more about how fiber optics are used in data center environments?
+See this article about optical headroom from C&C Technology.

 The SC connector is commonly called: